 Introduction to Richmond, California

-Richmond is the 58th largest city in California.
-It is located within Contra Costa County.
-Richmond lies 12 miles northeast of San Francisco, although it is 16 miles over the roads.
+Richmond is in Contra Costa County.
+It's 12 miles northeast of San Francisco, although it is 16 miles over the roads.
 The two cities are separated by San Francisco Bay.
 Richmond lies along Interstate 80.
 It is also at the eastern end of Interstate 580, which connects it by bridge with San Rafael, a city that lies just 10 miles north of the Golden Gate Bridge.

 Arts and Leisure